ditlef9/python-nextjs-postgresql-devsecops-gcp/uptime-app/README.md

 - Implement a PostgreSQL connection within a Next.js application.
 - Activity/Reflection:

-7. Webdesign
+7. **Webdesign**<br>
+- Lets create the webdesign.
+- Activity/Reflection: Can you make it look better?

 8. **Migrations**<br>
-- Learn how to handle database migrations for schema evolution using tools like Prisma or Sequelize.
+- Learn how to handle database migrations for schema evolution.
 - Activity/Reflection:

 9. **Next Auth**<br>